-The implementation tables in each chapter are intended to speak to a wide range of City Staff, Business Leaders, University Partners, local Organizational Leaders and the General Public to broadcast the detail and extent of work that needs to be done.
+The implementation tables in Part Three: Implementation (beginning on page 197) reiterate the action steps outlined in each chapter and are intended to speak to a wide range of City Staff, Business Leaders, University Partners, local Organizational Leaders and the General Public to broadcast the detail and extent of work that needs to be done.
 Most importantly it is necessary to put in front of the public the action steps needed to create change and provide accountability to all responsible parties.